StationQ/Liquid/GettingStarted.md

     $ cd /Liquid/linux
     $ mono Liquid.exe
     ```
+    If you get a "Missing method .ctor" error, your Mono installation may not have the F# libraries properly in your LD_LIBRARY_PATH.
+The easiest way to address this is to copy FSharpCode.dll and FSharpCode.xml from the Windows   LIQ<i>Ui</i>|&#x232A;   distribution into the directory with Liquid.exe.

 1. This will run LIQ<i>Ui</i>|&#x232A; and if all is well, will ask for you to accept the license.
 Type a **Y** (followed by Enter) to accept.
 Now try running a simulation: